Azelliott/simon-jest-testing/README.md

 `npm init`

-Only add "jest" as a test command and you can leave everythin else as default
+Only add "jest" as a test command and you can leave everything else as default

 To install Jest run: